syncfusion-content/windowsforms-docs/WindowsForms/NuGet-Packages.md

     nuget update -self
     ~~~

 2. Open the downloaded executable location in the command window.
-Run the following “update commands” to update the Syncfusion Windows Froms NuGet packages.
+Run the following “update commands” to update the Syncfusion Windows Forms NuGet packages.

     ~~~
     #update all NuGet packages from config file